These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Projected 40 Time: 4.93.

-4/6/13: Hunter was solid this season, but wasn't a difference-maker for the Gators.
+4/24/13: Hunter was solid in 2012, but wasn't a difference-maker for the Gators.
 He had 40 tackles, four tackles for a loss and four passes batted.
 Hunter stepped up in the regular-season finale for a big performance against Florida State.

 8/25/12: Omar Hunter should form a good tackle tandem with Sharrif Floyd this season.
 Hunter has the opportunity for more playing time with Jaye Howard in the NFL.